CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: CoT-RVS: Multi-Agent Framework

-Then, we use the reasoning image segmentation model $\segment$ to generate per-instance key masks $\{\tilde{m}_i\in\realnum^{H\times W}\}$ based on the the instance-level selectivity.
-These key masks will be sent to the video processor $\vidproc$, \textit{i.e.} SAM2~\cite{ravi2024sam2}, to predict the per-instance mask sequences.
+Following by the extraction of temporal-semantic correlation within a video, where time sensitivity has been resolved, we can now incorporate the image-based segmentation model and video processor to generate temporal-consistent mask sequence.
+In particular, we use the reasoning image segmentation model $\segment$ to generate per-instance key masks $\{\tilde{m}_i\in\realnum^{H\times W}\}$ based on the the instance-level selectivity.
+These key masks will be sent to the video processor $\vidproc$, \textit{i.e.} SAM2~\citep{ravi2024sam2}, to predict the per-instance mask sequences.
 We formulate this process as:

 To ensure the mask sequences are not overlapping, we adopt an optional post-processing operation:

 for any $t\leq T$ and $i\leq k$, where the final output $\hat{y}\in\realnum^{T\times H\times W\times k}$ is the combination of all $m_{i,t}\in\realnum^{H\times W}$.